National Aeronautics and Space Administration

 Terry Virts (Colonel, USAF)

-PERSONAL DATA: Born in December 1967 in Baltimore, Maryland, but considers Columbia, Maryland, to be his hometown.
-Married to the former Stacy Hill of Columbia, Maryland.
-They have two children.
-Terry enjoys baseball, astronomy and family and church activities.
-His parents reside in Maryland.
+PERSONAL DATA: Born in December 1967, in Baltimore, Maryland, but considers Columbia, Maryland, to be his hometown.
+Married with two children.
+Virts enjoys baseball, astronomy and coaching youth sports.

 SPECIAL HONORS/AWARDS: Graduated with Academic Distinction from the United States Air Force Academy and Embry-Riddle Aeronautical University; Distinguished Graduate of Undergraduate Pilot Training at Williams Air Force Base, Arizona, and F-16 training at Macdill Air Force Base, Florida.
-Military decorations include the Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal, Aerial Achievement Medal, NASA Exceptional Achievement Medal, Air Force Commendation Medal, et al.
+Military decorations include the NASA Space Flight Medal, Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal, Aerial Achievement Medal, NASA Exceptional Achievement Medal, Air Force Commendation Medal, et al.

 NASA EXPERIENCE: Selected as a pilot by NASA in July 2000, Virts reported for training in August 2000.
-His technical assignments to date have included Lead Astronaut for the T-38 program, Shuttle Avionics Integration Laboratory (SAIL) test crewmember, Expedition 9 Crew Support Astronaut and Lead Astronaut for appearances.
-He has worked as a CAPCOM from Expedition 8 to 19 as well as STS-115 to STS-126, communicating with station and shuttle crews from Mission Control in Houston.
-He also served as the lead Ascent and Entry CAPCOM.
-Virts' most recent position was Chief of the Astronaut Office Robotics Branch.
+His technical assignments to date have included Lead Astronaut for the T-38 program, Shuttle Avionics Integration Laboratory (SAIL) test crew member, Expedition 9 Crew Support Astronaut and lead astronaut for appearances.
+He has worked as a Capsule Communicator (CAPCOM) from Expedition 8 to 19 as well as STS-115 to STS-126, communicating with station and shuttle crews from Mission Control in Houston.
+He also served as the lead Ascent and Entry CAPCOM, Chief of the Astronaut Office Robotics Branch and lead astronaut for the Space Launch System heavy lift booster.